sagar-1m/JS-Marathon/README.md

 - `15_BehindTheScenes.js` - How JavaScript works under the hood with Call Stack and Event Loop
 - `16_StarvationInJS.js` - Understanding Callback Queue, Microtask Queue and execution priority
 - `17_Hoisting.js` - Variable and function hoisting behavior in JavaScript
+- `18_Proxy.js` - Using Proxy objects to intercept and customize operations on objects
+- `19_Promises.js` - Understanding asynchronous operations and Promise objects in JavaScript

 ### Coming Soon